Albert Savarus: Plot summary

 Rosalie is the only daughter of the Wattevilles, a distinguished family of Besançon.
-Her father is very timid and spends his time working on a lathe, while her mother is quite proud and domineering.
+Her father is timid and spends his time working on a lathe, while her mother is proud and domineering.
 Her mother is trying to encourage Rosalie to take an interest in M. de Soulas, who is a young fop.
-At a dinner party, the Abbe reports the spectacular success of a lawyer Savaron, who has settled quietly in the town.
+At a dinner party, the Abbé reports the spectacular success of a lawyer Savaron, who has settled quietly in the town.
 Rosalie takes an interest in the lawyer, who is good-looking, and gets her father to build a gazebo in the garden with the secret intent of being able to watch Savaron.
 Savaron is successful in several cases, and it becomes known that he has started a local literary journal.
 Rosalie persuades her father to subscribe, and reads a story obviously penned by Savaron.

 In Savaron's story, two young men are touring in Switzerland.
 From a boat on a lake, Rudolfe, one of the young men, becomes captivated by a girl he sees leaning out of a window in a house on the lakeside.
 He instantly decides to stop in the village, and makes enquiries.
 He is told that the girl is a young English girl staying with her grandfather who has come there for his health with a dumb girl as a servant.
 Rudolfe tries to obtain invitations and eventually creeps into the garden and overhears the two girls talking Italian.
 It emerges that they are Italian émigrés who are hiding in Switzerland.
 Furthermore, it turns out that the girl, Francesca, is married to the old man.
 Rudolfe befriends them and enters into a chaste love affair with the girl.
 They are in love and agree to wait until the old man dies to get married.
 News comes that their exile has been lifted and the Italians depart to Geneva, where Rudolfe is to meet them later.
 When he gets there, it turns out that Francesca is a princess and her husband is a Duke.
 Rudolfe is invited to the house, and they swear undying love, before Rudolfe departs to make his name in the world.